fogg-lab/tissue-model-analysis-tools/README.md

 ```
 python compute_zproj.py -v [input_root_path] [output_root_path]
 ```
 Here, `input_root_path` is the full path to a directory of Z stack subdirectories which will be analyzed.
-Each Z stack subdirectory should contain all images for a given Z stack with files containing the pattern "...Z[pos]\_..." in their name.
-For example "...Z01\_..." denotes Z position 1 for a given image.
+Each Z stack subdirectory should contain all images for a given Z stack with files containing the pattern `...Z[pos]_...` in their name.
+For example `...Z01_...` denotes Z position 1 for a given image.

 For N Z stacks, the input directory structure would be:
 ```